sahilchavan94/flutter_bloc_news_app/README.md

 # Flutter Bloc News App

 A beautiful and user-friendly news app built with flutter that demonstrates the use of flutter_bloc to achieve separation of concerns.
 It helps you to keep your code properly managed and separates the UI, business logic and network logic in three different sections.
-Though some features are yet to be implemented but still it's a pretty nice app for me.
+Though some features are yet to be implemented but still it's a pretty nice app for me. ( Latest code is on the dev branch )

 # Features